lsanderson1/lsanderson1.github.io/projects/ProjectReap.md

   - Unity Game Engine
   - Aseprite / Assets
   - Animation and Design
-summary: "A collaboration team project that incorporates Unity Engine to create a platformer game with a Post-War Japanese feel."
+summary: "A collaboration team project that incorporates Unity Engine to create a platformer game with a Post-War Japanese era."
 ---

 <style>